typace-team/typace-official/README.md

 ![Typace logo](/typace-logo.webp)

-# <div align="center">✨ OpenTypace 开源杰奏，来自上海，惠及全球</div>
+# <div align="center">✨ OpenTypace 开源杰奏，源起上海，惠及全球</div>

 <div align="center">

 **A Modern, Fast, and Beautiful Blog Framework Built with Next.js**

-"typace is developed by @che-ui and @terryzhangxr, but we are now migrating the official version to this account.
-We welcome everyone to use it."
+**"typace is developed by @che-ui and @terryzhangxr, but we are now migrating the official version to this account.
+We welcome everyone to use it."*

 [🌐 Visit Website](https://mrche.top) • [📖 Documentation](#-getting-started) • [💬 Discussions](https://github.com/typace-team/typace-official/discussions) • [📧 Email](mailto:liyin_iup4wfsweb@aka.yeah.net)